 Just like the bucket used to catch the drips from the leaky roof that I mentioned earlier, the use of antihistamine is only stopping problems temporarily.
 I always say, instead of just putting a bucket under the drips, why not fix the leaky roof?

-That’s exactly what I teach you how to do in my signature transformational program, The Histamine Solution: Conquering Histamine Chaos.
-I teach you why your body is so over-reactive to histamines and exactly what to do about it to stop the cycle of reactions and misery.
+That’s exactly what I teach you how to do in my online self-guided program, The Histamine Solution Academy.
+I teach you why your body is so over-reactive to histamine and guide you step-by-step how to stop the cycle of reactions and misery.
 So instead of covering up the symptoms with medications, I teach you how to stop the problems that are causing them and put you in the driver’s seat of your health FOR LIFE!